-Your Position Is Key
+Your Position is Key for Airbag Safety

 Wearing your seat belt every time you’re behind the wheel plays a major role in your overall safety during an accident.
-But your position to the airbag is something to factor in also.
-During airbag deployment, serious head injuries/trauma happen when people are not sitting in the correct position while in the driver’s seat, or fail to use their seat belt properly – if at all.
+However, your position to the airbag is something to factor in also.
+During airbag deployment, serious head injuries and trauma happen when people are not sitting in the correct position or fail to use their seat belt properly – if at all.

 The National Highway Traffic Safety Administration takes this one step further, recommending you keep a 10-inch minimum space between the center of the steering wheel for drivers and the dashboard for the right front passenger.
 With that in mind, it’s best if the airbag deflates toward the broad expanse of your chest rather than the small area of your face.
 This protects the core of your body while still cushioning your head, minimizing your risk of serious injury.

 Most frontal airbags are designed to protect adult drivers and passengers.
-But when it comes to kids, they’re dangerous – even deadly – when they are inflating.
+But when it comes to kids, they’re dangerous – even deadly – when they are inflated.
 So, if you’re driving with a child under 13 years old in tow, whether they’re in a rear or front-facing restraint like a car seat, make sure they’re properly seated and correctly restrained in the back of your vehicle.
 For kids who’ve outgrown their car seat, seating them in the center back seat is always best.

-A Note on Air Bag On/Off Switches
+A Note About Airbag On/Off Switches

 There are very few cases where the federal government allows you to turn off the driver’s side airbag if you have one in your vehicle.
 For example, if you’re shorter and have trouble sitting comfortably away from the steering wheel, or you’re a woman who’s late in pregnancy and cannot keep space between her abdomen and the steering wheel, you may be granted permission to turn your airbag off.
 Check your driver’s manual for more information.